jamesheald/COIN/README.md

 ```
 [P,S] = obj.plot_COIN(S,w);
 ```
 This will generate a state | context plot and a predicted probabilities plot.
-The structure P contains the data that is plotted (view the generate_figures method in COIN.m to see how the data in P is plotted).
-The plots may take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
-Once contexts have been relabelled, the variables to be plotted are averaged across particles and runs.
-In general, the more runs there are, the less noisy the results will be.
+The structure P contains the plotted data (view the generate_figures method in COIN.m to see how the data in P is plotted).
+Note that the plots may take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
+Once these contexts have been relabelled, the variables to be plotted are averaged across particles and runs.
+In general, using more runs will result in less variable results.

 ### Storing variables